tmartinx/openstack-guides/Juno/Ultimate OpenStack Juno Guide - ML2 Flat & VLAN Networks - IPv6-Only.md

 # 1. First things first, the border gateway

-This lab have a Ubuntu acting as a firewall, with our WAN ISP attached to it, so, behind it, will sit the entire OpenStack infrastructure.
+This lab have an Ubuntu acting as a firewall and two ethernet cards, with our WAN ISP attached to eth0, so, behind it (eth1), will sit the entire OpenStack infrastructure (i.e. "The Cloud").

-This Firewall Ubuntu might have the package **aiccu** installed, so, you'll have at least, one IPv6 /64 block to play with (if you don't have it native from your ISP, get one from SixxS.net and start using **aiccu**).
+This Firewall Ubuntu might have the package **aiccu** installed, so, you'll have at least, one IPv6 /64 block to play with (if you don't have it native from your ISP already, get one from SixxS.net and start using it with **aiccu**).

 Also, if you go with IPv6, you'll probably need the package **radvd** installed here, so, you'll be able to advertise your IPv6 blocks within your LAN.
 And, for the Ubuntu IPv6 clients (including future IPv6-Only Instances), you'll also need the package **rdnssd** to auto-configure the Instance's /etc/resolv.conf file according.